ValueRollerCoaster/ValueRollerCoaster/README.md

 Value Rollercoaster solves this through a core transformation process:
 - **Individual perspectives** → Each employee interprets values from their role
 - **AI transformation** → Converts diverse inputs into customer-focused benefits
-- **Customer value visibility** → Everyone sees how their work creates customer value
+- **Customer value visibility** → Everyone sees how their work creates customer value (customer benefit)
 - **Practical applications** → Use transformed values for better customer conversations and prospect understanding

 ### 💼 Organizational Benefits